cw-ec/reports_creation/components/builders/README.md

 Contains reports specific text organized by report type.
 These objects contain text for page text elements such as the header, footer and table column names, etc.

+When making alterations to the reports the parameters in this file should be altered.
+These alterations will affect the appearance of all output reports of that type.
+Make all edits with caution and ensure that when changing text that that change is reflected in both the English and French variables for that text.